michaelmathen/pyscan/doc_src/source/scanning.rst

 Kernelized Scanning
 ===========================================

-These methods use different scan statistics then the purely combinatorial versions.
+These methods use different scan statistics than the purely combinatorial versions.

 .. py:function:: pyscan.gaussian_kernel(bandwidth)